IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ### $GLOBALS['TSFE']->set_no_cache()
 + Make sure, that your extensions are not using `$GLOBALS['TSFE']->set_no_cache()` everywhere, as this will completely disable the caching.
 (Often seen in really old extensions during a TYPO3 Upgrade)

+### Linking pages
++ There are several ways in TYPO3 to create uris to pages.
+For instance $cObj->typoLink_URL() or PageRouter::generateUri().
+Whenever many urls are created on a page, I recommend using the newer PageRouter.
+Reason for that is: With the older ways, that utilize the PageLinkBuilder class  (like typolink_URL()), the PageLinkBuilder doesn't know which site the page id belongs to, that you are currently linking.
+For each single link, the PageLinkBuilder will have to call SiteFinder::getSiteByPageId(), which itself will internally create a new instance of RootLineUtility to first recursively fetch the rootline leading to this page from the db.
+For EACH single generated link.
+PageRouter on the other hand will always already be initialized with the site it belongs to, saving manys uperfluous db calls.

 ____

 ## Extensions